naratheman/PokerScript/README.md

 Compiler for the language PokerScript

-## The language PokerScript
+## Welcome to PokerScript

 To the non-player, poker seems to be a game of chance.
-After all, it revolves around a deck of cards.
+After all, it revolves around a shuffled deck of cards.
 Doesn't the hand that's dealt decide one's fate?

 We, the creators of PokerScript, know this not to be true.
 Poker is a game of skill.
 Our language celebrates the unique